 Handid Media Systems aims to provide accurate and timely delivery of media (including braille transcriptions, tactile graphics and large print) in soft or hard-copy, proofreading, and consulting on creation, preparation and production of media for visually-impaired readers, with a focus on provision of materials and services for public-facing organizations and institutions.

 Handid Media Systems is a non-profit organization.
-Funding of the organization is accomplished largely through donations and grants.
+Funding of the organization is accomplished largely through contracts, donations and grants.
 Handid focuses its efforts toward the provision of materials and services for public-facing organizations and institutions.

-With the idea that participation in the everyday world and pursuit of literature, art, and science requires ready access to written material, Don was motivated to learn braille transcription as a way to support others in their day-to-day, avocational and intellectual pursuits, regardless how they read.
+With the idea that participation in the everyday world and pursuit of literature, art, and science requires ready access to written and graphic material, Don was motivated to learn braille transcription as a way to support others in their day-to-day, avocational and intellectual pursuits, regardless how they read.

 Products and Services